Ukraine is united in its resistance – and you can help us!

 • Get in a better shape for managing distributed operations

 If you ask, we’d be happy to share our knowledge.
-Besides, you are not paying extra for learning how our SDLC process works or engaging with our business analysts (BAs)
+Besides, you are not paying extra to learn how our SDLC process works or engage with our business analysts (BAs)

-Remember, an IT outsourcing partner isn’t meant to fully replace your key people — we are here to augment them.
+Remember, an IT outsourcing partner is not about entirely replacing your key people — we are here to augment them.
 We understand that there will always be a dependency on us.
-So we take the necessary steps to ensure that all the important knowledge is well-documented and can be easily transferred back to your team.
+So, we take the necessary steps to thoroughly document essential knowledge and transfer it back to your team.

 The above also prevents you from being too informationally locked internally.
-That is when all your expertise is held by a handful of in-house specialists, who too may want to change employers at some point.
-By diversifying your knowledge and operational best practices between the internal and external resources you can get a trifecta of benefits:
+That is when a handful of in-house specialists handle all your expertise.
+And they may want to change employers at some point, taking all the knowledge along.
+By diversifying your knowledge and operational best practices between the internal and external resources, you can get a trifecta of benefits:

-By combing internal and external expertise you can run leaner, less disruption-prone operations, while also tapping into your partner’s knowledge whenever you face a roadblock.
-Use our experience — we know how and why things fail and what could be done to prevent that.
+Combining internal and external expertise allows you to run leaner, less disruption-prone operations while tapping into your partner’s knowledge whenever you face a roadblock.
+Use our experience — we know how and why things fail and what you can do to prevent that.

 4. Consider Tailored Staffing

-Another underlooked perk of a continuous relationship with an outsourcing partner is that you can set them up to supply you with talent on an ongoing basis.
+Another overlooked perk of a continuous relationship with an outsourcing partner is that you can set them up to supply you with talent on an ongoing basis.

-For example, if you need specific expertise, we can set up a local training center for you to engage young talent from the local market and train them, based on your needs.
-In this case, you not only gain a steady influx of new hires at relatively short notice but also protect your business from talent gaps.
+For example, if you need specific expertise, we can set up a local training center for you to engage young talent from the local market and train them based on your needs.
+In this case, you gain a steady influx of new hires at relatively short notice and protect your business from talent gaps.

 US hires